Djbrl/ft_irc/README.md

 The `User` class represents an IRC user connected to the server.
 It stores user-specific information, such as nickname and connection status.
 Users can join channels, send and receive messages, and interact with other users on the server.

+## Branching & Implementation Strategy

+For this project I recommend settings weekly goal-oriented [sprints](https://github.com/Djbrl/ft_irc/commit/3e75b711564c96aa0ce4d978e64f5f13b42832e9) and working on feature-branches.
+Once a feature is implemented and fully tested and functional, it can be merged onto the main branch.